rhum1-sakharov/eth-miner/README.md

 If you need to setup your claymore config :

     sudo nano /usr/local/current_miner/config.txt

+If you need to set your pools and wallet :

+    sudo nano /usr/local/current_miner/epools.txt

 If you need to restart your miner :